 So, how do you protect yourself financially if your car were to be stolen?
-Check out our comprehensive insurance article.
-It is with this coverage that can keep you financially covered if your car is stolen.
+Unless you own one of the least stolen cars in America, check out our comprehensive insurance article.
+It is this coverage that can keep you financially covered if your car is stolen.

-If you’re looking for comprehensive auto insurance rates, just enter your ZIP code into our FREE online quote comparison tool.
+If you’re looking for comprehensive auto insurance rates for one of the top stolen cars in America, use our free online quote comparison tool to find the best rates.
 We take the hassle of applying for quotes from multiple companies by giving you insurance quotes from auto insurance companies after submitting your information just once.

-Comprehensive insurance is a type of auto insurance that is often bundled with liability insurance and collision insurance.
+Comprehensive insurance is one of the main auto insurance coverages and is often bundled with liability insurance and collision insurance.
 Together, these three form full-coverage auto insurance.